Prosecutor: $100 repair bill sparked Half Moon Bay shooting

 San Mateo County District Attorney Steve Wagstaffe confirmed to the Bay Area News Group Friday that Chunli Zhao was enraged by the equipment bill, saying that a co-worker was to blame for the collision between his forklift and the co-worker’s bulldozer.

-KNTV-TV, the NBC affiliate in the San Francisco Bay Area, was first to report the development.
+KNTV-TV, the NBC affiliate in the San Francisco Bay Area, was the first to report the development.

 Authorities say Zhao, 66, shot and killed four workers and wounded a fifth employee Monday at California Terra Garden.
 He then went to nearby Concord Farms, where he had worked previously, and fatally shot three former co-workers.